lijincm/OCD-Net/README.md

 PyTorch implementation of "Learning from Students: Online Contrastive Distillation Network for General Continual Learning"

-Our codes will be released if this paper is accepted.

 If you have any questions on this paper, feel free to create an issue.

 ## Acknowledgements